-Suppose, finally, that one comes to the conclusion that the tie is likely to eliminate competition (step 1) and that its rationale is anticompetitive (step 2).
-One is then confronted by the complex step of finding a proper remedy.
-The anticompetitive tying theories and, in particular, the theory stressing an applications barriers to entry, suggest that antitrust authorities ought to intervene in order to maintain active competition in components (i.e. to keep C' alive).
+Suppose, last, that one comes to the conclusion that the tie is likely to eliminate competition (step 1) and that its rationale is anticompetitive (step 2).
+Then comes the complex step of finding a proper remedy.
+The anti-competitive tying theories, and in particular the theory stressing an applications barriers to entry, suggest that antitrust authorities ought to intervene in order to maintain active competition in components (i.e. to keep C' alive).

-As argued above, the anticompetitive harm, if any, comes from a predatory act, not from tying, per se.
+As argued above, the anti-competitive harm, if any, comes from a predatory act, not from tying per se.
 Like low prices, ties may be perfectly legitimate strategies, even for dominant firms; it is only to the extent that they are turned into predatory tools that they become a concern.
 Consequently, the remedy has to be considered in its broader context.
-Suppose that tying is the least costly instrument of predation for the dominant firm.
-Its prohibition may well induce the dominant firm to resort to other forms of predation that are both privately and socially more costly.
-For example, it may try to degrade interconnectivity with its rivals in the tied market, promote its version of the tied product in inefficient ways, or, in a two-sided market, enter into exclusive contracts with the other side that are unrelated to efficiency considerations.
+Suppose that tying is the least-cost instrument of predation for the dominant firm.
+Its prohibition may well induce the dominant firm to resort to other forms of predation than are both privately and socially more costly.
+For example, it may try to degrade interconnectivity with its rivals in the tied market, promote its version of the tied product in inefficient ways, or, in a two-sided market, enter on the other side into exclusive contracts that are unrelated to efficiency considerations.
 This remark further emphasizes the limits of treating tying cases as such.